TEXT-Euro zone finance ministers' statement on Greece

-LUXEMBOURG, June 15 Below the text of the statement agreed by euro zone finance ministers on the Greek bailout programme on Thursday:
+LUXEMBOURG, June 15 (Reuters) - Below the text of the statement agreed by euro zone finance ministers on the Greek bailout programme on Thursday:

 The Eurogroup welcomes that agreement has been reached between Greece and the institutions on a policy package of structural measures, which aims at shoring up growth and addressing the underlying structural imbalances in public finances and paves the way for a successful completion of the second review of the ESM programme.
 The Eurogroup also welcomes the adoption by the Greek parliament of the agreed prior actions for the second review, notably the ambitious post-programme fiscal package, which is composed of an income tax reform broadening the tax base and a pension reform.
 Together they deliver net savings of 2% of GDP which will underpin the fiscal targets post-2018.